suruliraajan/laravel-study-guide/README.md

 Here are some highly recommended YouTube channels and playlists that cover a wide range of Laravel topics, from beginner to advanced:

-1. Traversy Media - Brad Traversy is known for creating beginner-friendly crash courses.
+1. Traversy Media - Brad Traversy is known for creating beginner friendly crash courses.
 This crash course is great for getting started with Laravel quickly.
 	- Laravel Crash Course - 1 [https://www.youtube.com/watch?v=ImtZ5yENzgE]
 	- Laravel Crash Course - 2 [https://www.youtube.com/watch?v=MFh0Fd7BsjE]